okta/okta.github.io/_source/_posts/2018-07-06-secure-api-mulesoft.md

 ---
 layout: blog_post
-title: "Secure Your API With OAuth, Mulesoft, and Okta in 20 Minutes"
+title: "Secure Your API with OAuth, Mulesoft, and Okta in 20 Minutes"
 author: tom_smith
 description: "This article shows you how to create a secure API with OAuth, Mulesoft, and Okta."
 tags: [oauth, mulesoft, api, api security]